ex7r3me/100-days-of-code/log.md

 **Today's Progress**: Getting user location and show a toast in case of error

 **Thoughts:** I had a hard time with twitter blockage and get the tablet up and running (vpn bug). it took at least 4 hours and then I go for emulator to get today's task done.
 I thought that working with location would be hard in react native but it was pretty straight forward, also I had to add a Root component for the toast and I think I'm getting better understanding of HOC in react.

+### Day 12: August 23, 2018

+**Today's Progress**: Get coordination, convert it to city id and save

+**Thoughts:** still using genymotion instead of real device.
+I think the basic functionality is working now and I need to go to the UI parts for the app and practice on making an acceptable UI. also I'll need a crash report and some kind of analytics for the app and the backend.